magnetilo/zosimolab/README.md

 -----

-## Time-to-event prediction and survival analysis
+## Time-to-Event Prediction and Survival Analysis

 ### Description:
 At geoimpact, I developed multiple models for estimating the renovation pressure of a building.
 The underlying problem structure of calculating the time until a certain event happens has a variaty of applications apart from renovation rates in industry, medicine, churn rate (in e-commerce and human resources), and more.